Pinterest Marketing: The Only Guide You Need to Make It Work

 Pinterest is a social media site that is based on the idea of sharing visuals.
 Users or “pinners”, can organize, share images/videos from around the Internet and search for them as well.
 Which also makes it one of the biggest search engines for visual content.

-Images and videos that users upload (along with their links and descriptions) are known as pins.
+Images and videos that users upload (along with their links, hashtags and descriptions) are known as pins.
 Pinners have the option of neatly organizing their pins into virtual bulletin boards, also called pinboards.

-Users can customize and theme their boards, which can then be followed by other users.
+Users can customize, create unique board names and theme their boards, which can then be followed by other users.
 You also have the option to make your boards private or public.